John Grant Pegg: Personal life

 Railroad passenger dining cars..
 Pegg married Mary Page of Topeka, Kansas in 1899.
 They had five children: Mary, James, John, Ruth, and Gaitha.
 Four brothers and a sister survived him after his death: James, Henry, Charles, Bayliss, and Ida.
 Pegg's brother, Charles T. Pegg, was a Kinkaiderin the colored colony in Cherry County, Nebraska.

-In Omaha, he was a Mason and a member of the Rescue Lodge No. 25, and a member of the First African Methodist Church.
+In Omaha, he was a Prince Hall Freemason and a member of the Rescue Lodge, No. 25, and a member of the First African Methodist Church.
 He was also a leader in the Omaha branch of the Knights of Tabor and Daughters.

 In late September 1916, he had a paralytic stroke and he died on August 3, 1916, at his home in Omaha.

 Career

 Pegg became involved in politics in the late 1880s.
 While living in Dunlap, Kansas in 1888, Pegg was an officer in an African-American Republican Club.

 In 1899, he moved to Omaha, Nebraska where he became involved in local politics and became a leader in the black community there.
 In the early 1900s, Pegg was president of the Colored Men's Roosevelt Club in Omaha.
 In 1902, he worked with Thomas P. Mahammitt and to organize black opposition to the reelection of Congressman David Henry Mercer in favor of E. J. Cornish.
 Mercer's reelection was supported by some of Omaha's black leaders, including Victor B. Walker.